WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 [tip] Recommended: Download the zip file, and extract it into the web directory for your WAMP (Windows) installation: `C:\wamp\www`. [/tip]
 [tip] Recommended: Open the WordPress configuration file: `/var/www/wordpress/wp-config.php`. [/tip]

-## Slashes with mathematical equations
+## Slashes with fractions

+Don't use slashes with fractions, as they may be difficult to comprehend.
+They could be misunderstood as alternatives or combinations.

 ## Slashes with abbreviations